Deformation theory of G_2 conifolds: Applications and open problems

 \subsection{Smoothness of the CS moduli space for certain cones}

-In this section we establish that the extended reduced CS moduli space $\breve{\mathcal M}'_{\nu}$ is in fact \emph{smooth} if the singularities are all modeled on $\G$~cones satisfying certain conditions.
-This includes two of the known $\G$~cones, and may include the third as well.
+In this section we establish that the CS moduli space $\mathcal{M}_{\nu}$ is in fact \emph{smooth} if the singularities are all modeled on $\G$~cones satisfying certain conditions.
+This includes two of the known $\G$~cones over homogeneous nearly K\"ahler manifolds, and may include the third as well.
+We also show that it is more natural to consider a certain \emph{reduced} CS moduli space, due to the potential presence of Killing fields on the nearly K\"ahler links at the singularities, which fits well with Proposition~\ref{extend.aut.link.prop}.

-We begin by analyzing the effect of critical rates in $(-3, 0]$ in the CS case.
-If $\lambda$ is a critical rate of $\ddci$ in the interval $(-3, 0)$, then by Proposition~\ref{grayspectrumprop1}, for $\lambda \in (-3, -1]$ such a critical rate corresponds to the existence of a solution on the link $\Sigma_i$ of

-If, on the other hand, we have $\lambda \in (-1, 0]$, then by Proposition~\ref{grayspectrumprop1} such a critical rate corresponds to a homogeneous of order $\lambda$ closed and coclosed $3$-form $\eta$ on one of the cones $C_i$ of the form $\eta = d \beta$ with $\lapci \beta_7 = 0$ and $\dsci \beta = 0$.
-Then $\pi_7 \dsci d \beta = \pi_7 \lapci \beta = \lapci \pi_7 \beta = 0$, and so we have a critical rate for $\pi_7 d^* d$.
-By Proposition~\ref{specialellipticprop} and Lemma~\ref{modifiedlaplemma}, crossing this critical rate \emph{must subtract from the cokernel}.
-Thus, from the relation between the cokernel of the map $(\pi_7 d^* d)_{l+1, \lambda+1}$ and the finite-dimensional space $(\mathcal E_{\ph})_{l, \nu}$ as explained in the proof of the $L^2$ version of Theorem~\ref{infinitesimalslicethm}, such a critical rate must correspond to a nonzero infinitesimal deformation in $(\mathcal E_{\ph})_{l, \nu}$, and those are precisely the deformations we had to ignore in order to obtain meaningful results for a \emph{reduced moduli space} $\breve{\mathcal M}_{\nu}$.
-Therefore, the only contributions to decreasing the dimension of the \emph{reduced} moduli space from critical rates in $(-1, 0]$ will come from critical rates for which $\beta_7 = 0$.
-By Proposition~\ref{grayspectrumprop1}, these correspond precisely to the existence of solutions of~\eqref{graymaineq3} for $\lambda \in (-1, 0]$.

-Hence, the critical rates in $(-3, 0]$ which would act to \emph{subtract} from the dimension of the \emph{reduced} moduli space $\breve{\mathcal M}_{\nu}$ in the CS case correspond precisely to those for which there exist solutions of~\eqref{graymaineq3} for some $i$.
-Moreover, by the work of Moroianu--Nagy--Semmelmann~\cite[Theorem 4.1]{MNS}, the solutions of~\eqref{graymaineq3} when $\lambda = 0$ correspond to infinitesimal deformations of the nearly K\"ahler structure on the link $\Sigma_i$.